-E6NanoFab is a micro-nanofabrication research centre in the department of Electrical and Computer Engineering of National University of Singapore.
-This shared research facility has 1081 m2 of cleanroom area and it is equipped with over 80 process equipment.
-The core capability of the center is to integrate standard semiconductor processes with new process technologies such as 3D printing, heterogeneous integration, laser micromachining to support a variety of research fields including Flexible Electronics, Spintronics, Bioelectronic systems–on-Chip, Quantum Technology, & Next-gen AI hardware.
-E6NanoFab can provide solutions for different type of complex patterning requirements with direct electron beam lithography down to 7nm, fast laser direct writing, micron/sub-micron wafer-level patterning by mask aligner, and nanoimprinting for large-area.
+E6NanoFab is a micro-nanofabrication research center in the department of Electrical and Computer Engineering of National University of Singapore.
+This shared research facility has 1081 m2 of cleanroom area and is equipped with over 80 items of process equipment.
+The core capability of the center is to integrate standard semiconductor processes with new process technologies such as 3D printing, heterogeneous integration, and laser micromachining to support a variety of research fields including flexible electronics, spintronics, bioelectronic systems–on-chip, quantum technology, and next-gen AI hardware.
+E6NanoFab can provide solutions for different types of complex patterning requirements with direct electron beam lithography, fast laser direct writing, micron/sub-micron wafer-level patterning by mask aligner, and nanoimprinting for large areas.

-Besides lithography, the centre has capacity to process more than forty different materials.
-Materials can be deposited via physical vapour deposition, chemical vapour depositions, thermal and plasma enhanced atomic layer depositions.
-Dedicated chamber for ultrathin crystalline oxide depositions is established for tunnelling junction fabrications.
+Besides lithography, the center has the capacity to process more than forty different materials.
+Materials can be deposited via physical vapor deposition, chemical vapor depositions, and thermal and plasma enhanced atomic layer depositions.
+A dedicated chamber for ultrathin crystalline oxide depositions is in place for tunneling junction fabrications.
 Epitaxial growth of group II-VI and group IV materials is available via molecular beam epitaxy.
-In addition, E6NanoFab also provides a suite of tools for reactive and ion beam etch for precision removal of a variety of material.
+In addition, E6NanoFab also provides a suite of tools for reactive and ion beam etching for precision removal of a variety of materials.

-Advanced physical characterization support are also enabled in E6Nanofab.
-The capabilities include microscopy, surface analysis, optical spectroscopy, physical property determination, chemical analysis such as: SEM, Raman PL, SPM, SQUID, XRD, TOF-SIMS, EDS etc.
+Advanced physical characterization support is also enabled in E6Nanofab.
+The capabilities include microscopy, surface analysis, optical spectroscopy, physical property determination, and chemical analysis including SEM, Raman PL, SPM, SQUID, XRD, TOF-SIMS, EDS etc.

-A state-of-the-art Raith EBPG5200 electron beam lithography system is going to be installed at the E6NanoFab by the end of 2019.
-It is expected that the E6NanoFab researchers and users would benefit from the high resolution and high throughput EBL capabilities of the EBPG system for their nanofabrication needs and applications.
+A state-of-the-art Raith EBPG5200 electron beam lithography system will be installed at the E6NanoFab by the end of 2019.
+The E6NanoFab researchers and users are expected to benefit from the high resolution and high throughput EBL capabilities of the EBPG system for their nanofabrication needs and applications.